Navigating Mental Health Therapy for Deaf Individuals

 You may find the sudden issue of hearing loss challenging to go through your day-to-day like how you usually did.
 But whatever you’re feeling and whatever your concerns may all be, your counselor can help you process and understand this.

 Sometimes, you may feel alone in your experience or other communication disorders.
 It’s okay to feel this way as you are going through a challenge, especially if none of your family and friends have trouble hearing.
+They might even be unaware of the myths and realities for deaf people, widening the gap between you and them.

 Sudden Hearing Loss Isn’t Easy